 A fun way to see the city is an electric golf cart.
 But here opt for something different and rent a replica Model T car from Carriage Haus and drive around town.
 It’s a fun way to see the sites.
 Read more about the different things to do in Galveston with teens.

 New Rides – For a current list of openings, see this list from the Theme Park Tourist.
-One to definitely check is the new Serengeti Flyer at Busch Gardens Tampa Bay.
+One to definitely check is the Serengeti Flyer at Busch Gardens Tampa Bay that opened 2023.
 It’s unique in that the ride’s intensity levels are adjusted up to 68 mph and a maximum height of 135 feet.
 This offers guests opportunities a range of experiences from mild or wild.

 Related: We have a budget-friendly, fun-filled 4 Day Tampa Bay & Clearwater Beach Itinerary with CityPASS that saves you 53% off top Tampa Bay attractions.